No Products in the Cart

-If you are an eco-conscious consumer, you might have heard about the Global organic textile standard certification.
+If you are an eco-conscious consumer, you might have heard about the Global Organic Textile Standard certification.
 But what exactly does it mean to be GOTS certified?
 In this article, we will discuss all about the GOTS label and the essential prerequisites textile products must meet to receive this certification.

 Key Takeaways:

-Sustainability is a word that has been doing the rounds over the past few years.
+Sustainability is a word that has been making the rounds over the past few years.
 Whether it's big corporations changing their environmental policy or the common man discarding the use of straws, everyone has woken up to the fact that the fate of the earth lies in our hands.

-Everything from the food we eat to the clothes we wear has an impact on Mother Nature.
-This also implies to the sort of raw material we use to pass off as fashion as well as the sheets and pillows we use for our bedroom décor.
+Everything, from the food we eat to the clothes we wear, has an impact on Mother Nature.
+This also implies to the sort of raw material we use to pass off as fashion, as well as the sheets and pillows we use for our bedroom décor.

 Before the era of environmental consciousness, raw materials like cotton were directly sourced to meet the needs of the population without holding any accountability for child labor, draining of the quality of the soil, etc. But with the global focus shifting to sustainability, even raw materials like cotton have also come under a strong lens of scrutiny.